chasberry/orgmode-accessories/ravel-org.md

 should probably look at the file `ravel-org.md` which is formatted for viewing (and omits lots of details that are usually not of interest).

-If you have downloaded a copy, it is best to view it using 1.3.
+If you have downloaded a copy, it is best to view it using orgmode

 ## quickstart guide

 If you already know `orgmode` and either `knitr`, `Sweave`, or `brew`, you can just

--   skip to 2
+-   skip to "lisp setup"

--   browse one or more 3
+-   browse one or more examples

--   review 4.1.1.
+-   review the section "what ravel does"

 ## orgmode